DevicePrep™

 Quick checklist

-• Latency under 100 ms and jitter under 30 ms
+• Latency under 100 ms and jitter under 30 ms (most calls)

 • Wired connection or strong Wi-Fi signal